ProperCode/Clickless-Mouse/readme.md

 The squares that aren't needed can be disabled.<br/>

-Screen panning - when this mode is on, moving the mouse curor to the edges of the screen presses keys: up (top edge), down (bottom edge), left (left edge), right (right edge).
+Screen panning - when this mode is on, moving the mouse cursor to the edges of the screen presses keys: up (top edge), down (bottom edge), left (left edge), right (right edge).
 While screen panning is enabled the squares don't show when the mouse cursor is located at the screen edge.<br/>

 **First steps:**
-1. Type your diagonal screen size and press 'Set recommended square size button'.
+1. Type your diagonal screen size and press "Set recommended square size button".
 2. Decide which mouse functionality you need.
-Most users need 'LMB Click', 'RMB click, 'LMB click', 'LMB double click' and 'LMB holding'.
+Most users need "LMB Click", "RMB click", "LMB click", "LMB double click" and "LMB holding".
-3. If you have a motor disability consider increasing 'Cursor idle time before squares appear', 'Time to start mouse movement after squares appear' and 'Square size'.<br/>
+3. If you have a motor disability consider increasing "Cursor idle time before squares appear", "Time to start mouse movement after squares appear" and "Square size".<br/>

 **Lowest possible values (the program ignores lower values and uses following values instead):**
 - Cursor idle time before squares appear [ms]: 100